JulietteHoisnard/blog/_posts/2025-01-02-web-analytics-vs-product-analytics.markdown

 - Stickiness analysis: Learn how many times users perform a specific event in a period of time.
 - Lifecycle analysis: Discover how your active users break down, highlighting those who have recently stopped being active or those who have just become active for the first time ( new, returning, resurrecting, dormant)

-For whom:
+For whom:\
 Product analytics are primarily used by product teams, but can be used by other teams like developers, designers, marketing team, etc.

-List of product anaytics software:
+List of product analytics software:\
 [PostHog](https://posthog.com/product-analytics), Amplitude, Mixpanel, Heap, Pendo, etc.
-A tool like [Datadog](https://www.datadoghq.com/) Datadog can be used for product analytics, but it requires more manual configuration to track data.
+A tool like [Datadog](https://www.datadoghq.com/) can be used for product analytics, but it requires more manual configuration to track data.
 However, it ultimately provides an integrated platform for both monitoring and security.

 **Other services to analyze users behaviors**